gmmurray/memory-match/README.md

 ## Live Link

-The app can be access via my website at [this url](https://gregmurray.org/memory-match)
+The app can be accessed via my website at [this url](https://gregmurray.org/memory-match)

 ## Technologies Used